mne-tools/mne-python/doc/install_mne_python.rst

 ^^^^^^^^^^^^^^^^^

 MNE-python runs within python, and depends on several other python packages.
+MNE-python 0.18 only supports Python version 3.5 or higher.
 We strongly recommend the `Anaconda`_ or `Miniconda`_ distributions of python.
 The main difference is that Anaconda comes with more than 250 scientific packages pre-bundled, whereas Miniconda starts off with a minimal set of around 30 packages.
 Both distributions include the ``conda`` command line tool for installing new packages and managing different package sets ("environments") for different projects.
 Follow the installation instructions for `Anaconda
 <anaconda-install>`__ or `Miniconda <miniconda-install>`__; when you are done,